#1 Reason Why Kids Complain – How resistance breeds anxiety

 Resistance breeds anxiety

-The resistance is bad enough, but what is worse, is that we attach meaning to this resistance that usually builds more resistance.
+The resistance is bad enough because it is hard to push past.
+But what is worse is that we attach meaning to this resistance, which usually builds more resistance.
 For example, we assume it means we are being oppressed (then we feel like a victim and trapped), this can make us feel defensive and more determined to resist.
 Or, we worry that it means something is wrong with us – we are lazy/mentally ill/physically ill/weak/incapable/stupid/ self-sabotaging – which makes us feel out of control.
 Both of these can be very distracting, anxiety-provoking, and conflict-producing.
-Exactly what we see when we ask our kids to empty the dishwasher.
-Unfortunately, this all becomes the priority to deal with and the chore is rendered unimportant in the moment.

 If we understood what the resistance is, we can save ourselves a load of pain.
 Without the distraction, we can see the benefits of the chore.
 We would know that we are safe doing it, and that literally we are able to, even if we don’t want to.
 Once we do the chores regularly, this resistance goes down because the familiarity will make the brain see it as less of a threat.
 Get it?

 Life can feel so hard.
-When our kids are stressed we have a lot of power to help them make meaning out of the situation.
+When our kids are stressed, we have a lot of power to help them find meaning in the situation.
 We have to employ that power.
-It is essential we help kids understand “resistance” so things don’t spiral out of control, leading to long-term problems.
+We must help kids understand resistance is normal, and that they can override it, so things don’t spiral out of control, leading to long-term problems.

 When do you feel resistance?
 What did you think it was before now?